andreasdominik/ADoSnipsQnD/docs/src/details.md

 make sure, that only very specific commands are recognised.

-In addition, the skill listens to a QnD-System-trigger which can be published by the QnD-API-function `Snips.publishListenTrigger(:stop)` and `Snips.publishListenTrigger(:start)` by other apps.
+In addition, the skill listens to a QnD-System-trigger which can be published by the QnD-API-functions `Snips.publishListenTrigger(:stop)` and `Snips.publishListenTrigger(:start)` by other apps.
-This way it is possible to programically disable intents as part of a intent that starts to make *background noise* (like `watchTVshow`) and enable them again later.
+This way it is possible to programically disable intents as part of an intent that starts to make *background noise* (like `watchTVshow`) and enable them again later.